Data Protection Policy F&Qs

 5.1.
 Fair collection and processing

-• Personal data is collected and processed only to the extent that it is needed to fulfil research, learning or administrative needs (hereafter “University needs”) or legal requirements.
+• Personal data is collected and processed only to the extent that it is needed to fulfil research, learning or administrative needs (hereafter “Institute needs”) or legal requirements.

 • Personal data held is accurate and kept up to date.